-The tasks trainees perform must enable them to grasp the principal skills required to prepare, conduct and present a case:
+The tasks RSLs perform must enable them to demonstrate the principal skills required to prepare, conduct and present a case before a court of England and Wales, or where the matter concerns English and Welsh law.

-- Preparing effectively by identifying and mastering relevant facts and legal principles - Organising facts to support the argument or position - Identifying strengths and weaknesses from different parties' perspectives - Making appropriate reference to legal authority
+These include:

-- Complying with formalities - Dealing with witnesses appropriately - Responding effectively to questions or opposing arguments - Presenting a reasoned argument in a clear, logical, succinct and persuasive way.
+- understanding the differences in formalities and addressing various courts and/or tribunals - preparing effectively by identifying and mastering relevant facts and legal principles - organising facts to support the argument or position - identifying strengths and weaknesses from different parties' perspectives - making appropriate reference to legal authority - complying with formalities - dealing with witnesses appropriately, especially vulnerable witnesses - adapting the style of advocacy and personal interactions to the circumstances and potential vulnerability, demonstrating empathy as appropriate - presenting a reasoned argument in a clear, logical, succinct and persuasive way.